nwb-extensions/nwb-extensions-smithy/nwb_extensions_smithy/feedstock_content/.github/CONTRIBUTING.md

-Thanks for your interest in helping out nwb-extensions-test.
+Thanks for your interest in helping out nwb-extensions.

 Whether you are brand new or a seasoned maintainer, we always appreciate feedback from the community about how we can improve conda-forge.
 If you are submitting a PR or issue, please fill out the respective template.
-Should any questions arise please feel free to ask the maintainer team of the respective feedstock or reach out to `@nwb-extensions-test/core` for more complex issues.
+Should any questions arise please feel free to ask the maintainer team of the respective feedstock or reach out to `@nwb-extensions/core` for more complex issues.

 In the case of any issues reported, please be sure to demonstrate the relevant